lolmam/Phigros-Android-History/README.md

-# Phigros-versions-history
+# Phigros-Android-Versions
-A complete list of all phigors versions on android, with the files.
+A complete list of all phigros versions on android, with the files.

-all versions are from google play, except some ones, soucre unknown.
+all versions are from google play, except some ones, source unknown.
 (9,57)

 | versions code available | version | downloaded and ready? |
 |:-:|:-:|:-:|